What is Springhill Close?

-Springhill Close operates as a Complex Needs Service providing supported housing to single people who are homeless or at risk of homelessness in Wakefield.
+Springhill Close provides supported housing single people, aged 18+ with multiple and complex needs, who are homeless or at risk of homelessness in Wakefield.

-The overall aim of the Complex Needs Service is to work with people to understand their individual housing needs and empower them to find the right move on accommodation.
-We work in partnership with the Single Point of Access within Wakefield Council’s Housing Needs Service.
+This specialist provision offers high level support and works with people through one-to-one support to understand their individual housing needs and empower them to find the right move on accommodation.
+Working in partnership with the Single Point of Access within Wakefield Council’s Housing Needs Service.

 Facilities and services